sazonovanton/SirChatalot/README.md

 * OpenAI.ImageDescriptionOnDelete: Whether to replace image with it description after it was deleted (see `OpenAI.DeleteImageAfterAnswer`).
 Default: `False`.
 * OpenAI.FunctionCalling: Whether to use function calling capabilities (see section [Function calling](#function-calling)).
 Default: `False`.
 * OpenAI.SummarizeTooLong: Whether to summarize first set of messages if session is too long instead of deleting it.
 Default: `False`.
+* OpenAI.Proxy: The proxy for the OpenAI API.
+Optional.
+Default: `None`.
+It should be in the format `http://login:password@proxy:port`.

 Files:
 * Files.Enabled: Whether to enable files support.
 Optional.
 Default: `True`.